What is ISO 13485 and Why is It Crucial For Medical Software Development?

 Development is not an only part of product delivering – deployment and maintenance are both equally important parts of the product lifecycle.
 That is why Qt lend us a hand by providing Installer Framework.
 It is a set of tools that allows not only to create good-looking and functional installers but also update the app, provide tools for maintaining it, and much more.
 In this tutorial, you will learn the basics of Qt Installer Framework and find out how to generate your first offline installer for Windows.
 Let’s go!

-First, if you do not know Qt framework and what features it contains, check out this blog post.
+First, if you do not know Qt framework and what features it contains, check out our blog post about Qt and how to create GUIs using it.

 Qt Installer framework can be easily installed via Qt Maintenance tool or downloaded from Qt repository.
 When using a maintenance tool, it can be found in the Developer and Designer Tools section: